Differences Between OEM and Compatible Toner Cartridges

-When you buy a laser printer, you also have the option of purchasing cartridges from the same manufacturer.
-The manufacturer often strongly recommends using only OEM cartridges because it stands to make more money as a result.
-When you buy Canon, HP, or Brother toner cartridges, what you're really paying for is the brand name.
-The claims that OEM cartridges are superior to other compatible cartridges are exaggerated at best, and sometimes inaccurate.
+When you buy a laser printer, you also have the option of purchasing toner cartridges from the same manufacturer.
+The manufacturer often strongly recommends using only OEM toner cartridges because it stands to make more money as a result.
+When you buy Canon toner cartridges, HP toner cartridges, or Brother toner cartridges, what you're really paying for is the brand name.
+The claims that OEM cartridges are superior to other compatible toner cartridges are exaggerated at best, and sometimes inaccurate.

-The main difference between an OEM cartridge and a compatible cartridge is that the latter is built by a third party from all-new materials according to similar specifications as OEM models.
-Much like generic medications and groceries, you get the same or similar quality and performance from a generic cartridge made by a reputable manufacturer.
-Usually all that's different are outer appearances and packaging, although compatible cartridges may also be made from biodegradable materials, making them more environmentally friendly than OEM cartridges.
+The main difference between an OEM toner cartridges and a compatible toner cartridges is that the latter is built by a third party from all-new materials according to similar specifications as OEM models.
+Much like generic medications and groceries, you get the same or similar quality and performance from a generic toner cartridge ink made by a reputable manufacturer.
+Usually all that's different are outer appearances and packaging, although compatible toner cartridges may also be made from biodegradable materials, making them more environmentally friendly than OEM cartridges.

-Hazards of Buying Compatible Cartridges From Disreputable Companies
+Hazards of Buying Compatible Toner Cartridges From Disreputable Companies

 Learn More Today